 Foreclosure is one of the worst things that can happen to someone.
-In fact, the damage to your credit is worse than if you file bankruptcy.
+In addition, the damage to your credit is worse than if you file bankruptcy.
 You also lose equity in the home.
-The lender additionally sticks you with a deficiency judgment, and a 1099-c tax debt replaces the deficiency.
+Then, the lender sticks you with a deficiency judgment, and a 1099-c tax debt replaces the deficiency.
 Some of the most common causes include unforeseen medical problems, loss of a job, divorce, and or death in the family.
 Since they are not foreseen, it is hard to prevent and save your home from foreclosure by preparing for them.
 That’s when the help of a foreclosure lawyer is necessary.

 9 Tips to Help You Save Your Home from Foreclosure

 First, there is no immunity to problems.
 Even if you do your financial planning carefully and think about all the possibilities, the world around us is so dynamic and unpredictable, you should expect the unforeseen at any time.
 After all, having a plan B always comes in handy.

 In this article, we look at some tips to help you save your home from foreclosure.
 If you want a list of some of these ways, we have another article listing ways to avoid home foreclosure.
 Regardless of whether you are struggling to keep your home right now, it’s always a good idea to have as much information as possible.
 But, there’s a lot of information for the normal person to absorb so always be willing to consult with a foreclosure lawyer for the best information possible.